-The PNG files have a page size that will allow the machine to accurately return to the same position between the two processes of first cutting the Traces and then cutting the Profiles and holes.
+The PNG files have an image size that will allow the machine to accurately return to the same zero position between the two processes of first cutting the Traces and then cutting the Profiles.

 Fab Modules is open Source CAM software designed for the Fab Academy.
 It allows users to generate machining strategies for lots of different processes and machines, it runs in the browser so there is no need to download it.
-We will be using the Roland MonoFab SRM - 20 milling machine.
+We will be using the Roland MonoFab SRM - 20 milling machine for this documentation.